Milestones in the life of the

 Poles in the second world war.

-was chairman of the Tatra National park and in the 1970s began
+of the Tatra National park and in the 1970s began work supervising a

-work supervising a vast Atlas documenting all aspects of the natural and human
+vast Atlas documenting all aspects of the natural and human history of the

 World Polonia Games –seen as Poland’s Commonwealth Games- were being planned

 for Kraków the following year after a 40 year break since their inauguration in

 Tomasik and Klimaszewski started to discuss building the Great Map of